Backpacking or Cycling Taiwan: a Spicy 12-Steps Itinerary

 Where to go in Taiwan

-Being an oblong island, shaped like a seed, there are basically two coasts in Taiwan, the east coast and the west coast.
+Being an oblong island shaped like a seed, Taiwan has basically two coasts: the east and west coasts.
 The northern coast is very short but worth being included in your itinerary.
 There’s no southern coast, just a cape.

 Besides the lush and mountainous interiors, there’s no doubt that the best of Taiwan is to be found along the east coast.
-Its northern part is made of steep mountains dramatically dropping into the sea, covered in grass they look like anything else we saw in Asia, reminding us a bit of western Ireland.
+Its northern part is made up of steep mountains that drop dramatically into the sea, covered in grass, which looks like anything else we saw in Asia, reminding us a bit of western Ireland.

-The west coast is pretty horrible to cycle, one seamless urban area from north to south, not really worth cycling that part of Taiwan in my opinion.
-But it still could be interesting to travel if backpacking Taiwan by train, although we won’t cover it in this itinerary there are some interesting Taiwanese cities to visit.
+The west coast is pretty horrible to cycle, one seamless urban area from north to south, not really worth cycling that part of Taiwa,n in my opinion.
+But it could still be interesting to travel around Taiwan by train; although we won’t cover it in this itinerary, there are some interesting Taiwanese cities to visit.

 When to go to Taiwan: weather and climate

-Taiwan is crossed by the Tropic of Cancer, which cuts it more or less in half, the northern part of so belongs to the sub-tropical climate zone, while the southern part is properly tropical.
+Taiwan is crossed by the Tropic of Cancer, which roughly divides it in half; the northern part lies in the subtropical climate zone, while the southern part is appropriately tropical.

-The best time to cycle is from October to April, when temperatures are milder, we went in February and experienced quite cold weather in the north, but 2018 was a peculiar year.
-When we reached the southern part, the weather was very warm and we even could take a couple of swims in the sea, and relax on some of the beautiful beaches in Taiwan.
+The best time to cycle is from October to April, when temperatures are milder.
+We went in February and experienced quite cold weather in the north, but it was a peculiar year.
+When we reached the southern part, the weather was very warm, and we could even take a couple of swims in the sea and relax on some of Taiwan’s beautiful beaches.

-Water from the tap is not drinkable everywhere in Taiwan, the government advises to boil it first.
+Tap water is not drinkable everywhere in Taiwan; the government advises boiling it first.
 Ask your hostel or guesthouse, or just some locals.
 Buying bottled water is never a problem, but it’s not super cheap.

-Taiwan is another convenience store country (like South Korea and Japan), and 7-Eleven and Family Mart are in every town worth the definition.
+Taiwan is another convenience store country (like South Korea and Japan), and 7-Eleven and Family Mart are in every town, by definition.
 Here you can find the usual choice of junk food, drinks, and canned black coffee.
 Some have toilets and ATMs, all have microwaves and boiled water, and WiFi is available upon registration.
 Check here for the best 7-Eleven food in Taiwan.

 Taiwan is famous for street food, and the notorious Taiwanese night markets are pretty cool, you can find more than one in each city and sometimes even in small towns, Google Maps knows all of them.
-The night market in Hualien is great but the best of the best is in Keelung, here we finally found out why Taiwanese food is so famous!
+The night market in Hualien is excellent, but the best of the best is in Keelung, where we finally found out why Taiwanese food is so famous!

-What you’ll mostly find is noodle soup restaurants whose quality honestly pales in comparison with Chinese soups, sorry guys.
-In the deep south, where Taiwan really gets tropical and the aboriginal natives are a majority, food stalls are more frequent but the variety is not great.
+What you’ll mostly find are noodle soup restaurants whose quality honestly pales in comparison to Chinese soups, sorry, guys.
+In the deep south, where Taiwan really gets tropical, and the aboriginal natives are a majority, food stalls are more frequent, but the variety is not great.

 Map of Taiwan Itinerary